 8) Drilled holes in framing members shall be a minimum of 1 1/4 inches from either face of the framing member, or shall be protected by using a steel plate 1/16 of an inch thick or a listed, approved steel plate of lesser than 1/16 inch of appropriate length.

 9) Use the proper cable for the job.
 It is a common mistake using NM-B cable for underground or direct burial use.
-I know it looks like it will withstand burial because it has a plastic-like coating.
+It may seem to withstand burial because it has a plastic-like coating.
 But, it will not last long especially if the ground is damp.
 You must use UF cable.

 10) Homeowners often do not use proper replacement outlet.
 Always replace a GFCI receptacle with another GFCI receptacle ONLY.
 It was installed there for a purpose.
 It could save a life, maybe yours, or a loved one.